Aaron-Bopp/Obsidian-notes/SecondBrain/40 Evergreens/The slight differences between evergreen notes, zettles, permanent notes.md

 ---
 #### [[The slight differences between evergreen notes, zettles, permanent notes]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-These terms are used almost synonomously in the realm of [[personal knowledge management]], but there are slight differences that define them.
+These terms are used almost synonomously in the realm of [[knowledge management]], but there are slight differences that define them.

 ### <hr class="footnote"/>